dfrencham/dfrencham.github.io/_drafts/2015-07-30-macbookpro-review.md

 ### Force Touch ###

 Force Touch is a nifty feature you may have heard about.
 Apple have removed the moving 'click' assembly from their track pads, and replaced it with a simulated 'click'.
-They achieved this using small motors generating 'haptic feedback' - the same tech offered in some smart phones.
+They achieved this using small motors capable of generating haptic feedback - the same tech offered in some smart phones.

 <img class="img-responsive blog-img " src="/assets/images/dev/mbp2.jpg" alt="track pad">

-I was initially skeptical.
-In day-to-day use, I can't tell the difference between force touch and a 'real' track pad.
-What makes it even better is that the track pad can sense the amount of force being used.
-The strength of the track pad click is configurable - which is nice.
-Additionally, force touch gives as a secondary 'deep click'.
+I was initially skeptical but in day-to-day use, I can't tell the difference between force touch and a 'real' track pad.
+No big deal right? the draw card is that the track pad can sense the amount of force being used.
+Apple have used this to enable the strength of the track pad click to be configurable - which is nice.
+Additionally, they have provided an extra type of input.
 If you hold your finger on the pad after clicking, and push a little harder - you feel a deeper click (which apple call a Force Touch).

 The Force Touch option is context sensitive.
 In finder it will preview the file you have selected.
 If you force touch a docked app, it will reveal the window.
 Although these short cuts are nice, the big draw card will be pressure sensitivity.
 Being able to sketch in Photoshop with a stylus is a a killer feature for art/design type people.